Grain Bin Capacity Calculator Skip to main content

 Frequently Asked Questions

-USDA standard test weights: corn at 56 lb/bu, soybeans at 60 lb/bu, wheat at 60 lb/bu, oats at 32 lb/bu, barley at 48 lb/bu, sorghum at 56 lb/bu.
-Actual test weights vary by year and region.
+The commodity rows are common planning defaults such as corn at 56 lb/bu, soybeans at 60 lb/bu, wheat at 60 lb/bu, oats at 32 lb/bu, barley at 48 lb/bu, and sorghum at 56 lb/bu.
+Actual test weight, moisture, dockage, foreign material, load tickets, and settlement rules control real inventory and payment.

-Disclaimer: Capacity estimates use standard geometric formulas and USDA test weights.
-Actual capacity varies with bin construction, grain condition, and fill method.
-Do not use for structural loading calculations.
+Disclaimer: Capacity estimates use local round-bin geometry and editable commodity planning rows.
+Actual capacity varies with bin construction, measured dimensions, grain condition, fill method, wall/floor obstructions, moisture, dockage, and settlement rules.
+Do not use for structural loading, aeration design, bin-entry safety, insurance adjustment, or certified inventory decisions.

 Learn More